text here. Few sentances.PROS

 "A serious photographer's camera in a small package," Imaging-Resource.com calls the Panasonic Lumix DMC-LX7.
 Its retro, rangefinder-style body isn't just a pretty face: It delivers terrific photos and videos, with full manual controls for hard-core photographers and a terrific auto mode for beginners.

-Then again, so does the Canon PowerShot G15 (*Est. $460) -- plus a longer zoom (5x versus 3.8x), more megapixels (12 versus 10) and an optical viewfinder you won't find on the Panasonic.
-Overall, critics say the Best Reviewed Canon G15 is the better pick.
+The LX7 reacts snappily in almost every way -- autofocus, shutter lag, burst shooting (11 frames per second) -- except for zoom, DPReview.com says.
 Video mode is terrific, though.
 Full 1080p HD video looks great -- better than most rivals, one prominent source says -- and you get lots of manual control over your video (to adjust things like ISO and white balance to your liking).
-You can tweak the look of your video with Creative Control effects, too (discussed in Features).
+Battery life is rated at 330 shots per charge, which is good for the class, DPReview.com says.

 Metal body is mostly sturdy.
 Reviewers like the Panasonic LX7's mostly metal build.
 Although it's not judged quite as rock-solid as the Canon G15, the Panasonic draws few durability complaints.
 "Build quality is good in most respects," except for the "flimsy door over the battery/memory card compartment," say the experts at DPReview.com.
 One Amazon.com owner says, "The camera feels dense and sturdy overall, expect for some of the top buttons which I'm afraid could be bumped off."
 A customer at BHPhotoVideo.com says, "Construction, as with its predecessor, is excellent.
 I have already had a serious bump and scrape against pavement with the LX7, which resulted in a scrape on top of the camera, but no function problems."

 Extras include a hot shoe and in-camera panorama.
 The Panasonic LX7 has a hot shoe for an external flash (plus a pop-up flash), but no optical viewfinder.
 Zoom is 3.8x, a little anemic for this class.
 On the other hand, the LX7 can shoot very wide angle (24 mm versus 28 mm for most rivals), so you can capture more of the scene.
 Extra features abound.
 You get the usual ones -- High Dynamic Range and Handheld Night Scene (both of which combine multiple exposures to create a single great shot), plus 16 Creative Control effects (to make your shot look retro, sepia, miniature, etc.).
 The Panasonic also adds 3D shooting and in-camera panorama, both features lacking in the equivalent Canon cameras.